Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: II. Boltzmann Entropy of the Majorana-Schwinger gas

 In the development of a many body theory of the Majorana fermion, we face an immediate issue concerning the implications of the mutual pairwise annihilation that defines the Majorana system.
-It would appear that the closed system does not have a conserved number of particles, and that this might yield difficulties in the development of a statistical model. {When we develop the microscopic description of our free Majorana system, we will deal with the non-conservation of particle number in more detail, but for now} we account for an apparent number-conservation violation by restricting our study to the grand canonical ensemble in the degenerate and thermodynamic limits.
+It would appear that the closed system does not have a conserved number of particles, and that this might yield difficulties in the development of a statistical model. {When we develop the microscopic realization of our free Majorana-Schwinger system, we will deal with the non-conservation of particle number in more detail, but for now} we account for an apparent number-conservation violation by restricting our study to the grand canonical ensemble in the degenerate and thermodynamic limits.
 Similarly, such fluctuations in a conserved quantity as the number density can be thought to be analogous to the number fluctuations seen in Fermi liquids, which retain a constant total particle number in small subsystems of a larger system \cite{Swingle}.
-In the presence of these particle-number fluctuations, our system exhibits a larger quantity of microstate configurations compared to the traditional Fermi-Dirac system.
+In the presence of these particle-number fluctuations, our system simply exhibits a larger quantity of microstate configurations compared to the traditional Fermi-Dirac system.
+Nevertheless, we face a greater issue if we consider the system to have statistical behavior dominated by mutual pairwise annihilation.
+If particle-particle annihilation dominates the Majorana statistics, then we will have strong variance of particle number about the mean even in the thermodynamic limit.
+This is in stark contrast to the fermionic system in the grand canonical ensemble, where variation in the mean particle number vanishes as we take the same limit.
+Moreover, of greater concern is the apparent impossibility of some non-bosonic Majorana ground state.
+It would then appear that, in the zero-temperature limit of the Majorana gas, all of the particles will favor annihilation and leave us with a ground state in the form of a photon gas.
+As such, there appears to be no viable statistics describing the non-interacting, low-temperature limit for the Majorana system, as the particles will immediately annihilate as soon as they begin to occupy the lowest energy level.